 Your rapport building should follow the same path as you did first time around.
 A friendly relaxed questioning stage.
 A direct emotional presentation and agreement gaining.
 And a direct precise close.

-Create rapport and build your sales process
+Create rapport and build your

 The perfect sales pitch is when you combine practical sales skill training with creating the right sales rapport.